 Can you cancel a claim in all situations?

 What if you’ve already received the cheque from your insurance company?
 For the most part, you’ll be allowed to withdraw the claim as long as you haven’t cashed the cheque.
 However, one scenario in which you may not be able to cancel a claim is if you’ve been found at fault for the accident.
+If a secondary driver was operating the vehicle at the time, then you should double-check with your broker or insurer as well.

 Important things to note about withdrawn insurance claims

 That being said, a cancelled claim isn’t likely to increase your premiums, which generally go up only if the insurer actually has to pay out.
 Moreover, even if you switch insurance companies in the future, the zero-dollar claim likely won’t impact your ability to find a suitable insurer at a similar rate.
+There’s always car insurance for good drivers available on the market.

 Drivers may find many reasons why they might want to cancel an auto insurance claim after it’s been filed, and you’ll be happy to know that in most instances, you’ll be allowed to withdraw the claim, as long as you haven’t cashed the cheque you were sent.
 If you’ve been found at fault for the accident, you may not be able to withdraw a claim, but in most other instances, your insurance provider will be more than happy to oblige a cancellation request.